kud1ing/guiver/README.md

 * [ ] `TextInput`: arrow keys should move the caret
 * [ ] `TextInput`: Shift + arrow keys should de/select text
 * [ ] `TextInput`: double click should select the text
+* [ ] `Hyperlink`: make it possible to remember/pass "was visited" status across widget lifetimes
 * support text selection:
   * [ ] Shift + cursor movement
   * [ ] Meta+A